Yuffster/logical/README.md

 		<% } %>
 	</ul>

-Taking advantage of RJS's syntax sugar:
+Taking advantage of Logical's syntax sugar:

 	<ul>
 		<% each(var item in items): %>